luked177/Project-CovidDetection/README.md

 Now just using python, run the command python3 main.py, and the GUI will open.

-In order to train the model, open a Colab notebook and copy the segmentedfull3dclassiifcation.py file into the notebook.
+In order to train the model, download the 3DClassifier.ipynb file and open it in google colab.
+Remember to switch to a high RAM GPU runtime.
 The MosMed data set is required in your google drive before attempting to train the model.
 The link for that is here https://mosmed.ai/datasets/covid19_1110/